 Alpha Lipoic Acid

 Alpha lipoic acid (ALA) is a vitamin-like organosulfur compound, and is often referred to as “nature’s perfect antioxidant” 17 and the “Universal Antioxidant”.
 It is both water- and fat-soluble, so it is absorbed very easily into cells.
 It has sulfur atoms that lends to its antioxidant potential, protecting the body from free radicals.
 This concept is why N-acetyl-cysteine and glutathione have superb antioxidant function.
-ALA is a powerful antioxidant capable of both balancing blood sugar and protecting the body from the damages of elevated blood sugar.5 It prevents damage in the body and restores essential antioxidant Vitamin E and C. Furthermore, it protects the nervous system and kidneys from glycation.
-Elevated blood sugar can lead to neuropathy—numbness and tingling—even before the onset of frank Type 2 Diabetes.5 Insulin resistance often appears before Type 2 Diabetes, causing glycation of tissues.
+ALA is a powerful antioxidant capable of both balancing blood sugar and protecting the body from the damages of elevated blood sugar.5 It prevents damage in the body and restores essential antioxidants Vitamin E and C. Furthermore, it protects the nervous system and kidneys from glycation.
+Elevated blood sugar can lead to neuropathy—numbness and tingling—even before the onset of Type 2 Diabetes.5 Insulin resistance often appears before Type 2 Diabetes, causing glycation of tissues.
 ALA is improves blood flow to nerves and can also help improve their function.
 ALA has been approved in Germany for the use of diabetic neuropathy.

 Besides protecting from neurological damage, ALA also improves insulin sensitivity.5 In one study, it was able to preserve the function of pancreatic beta cells and improve glucose control in the presence of fructose.7 Another study showed that ALA can increase leptin levels, a hormone that signals the brain to stop eating, resulting in lower glucose levels.9 Thus, when leptin levels are increased, as in the case of this ALA study, there is better appetite control and the decrease risk of obesity.9